k-wall/alignment-reporter-plugin/README.md

 The `scope` provides the filter by when resolving the dependency tree, or null to include dependencies from all scopes.

+The `excludes` parameter allows dependencies to be ignored.
+Exclude dependencies will neither appear on the report nor cause the build to fail if they are not aligned.
+The value of this parameter is a comma-separated list of artifacts to filter.
+Each filter has the following form: `[groupId]:[artifactId]:[type]:[version]` where each pattern segment is optional and supports full and partial `*` wildcards.
+An empty pattern segment is treated as an implicit wildcard.

 Example usage:

 ```bash
 mvn alignment-reporter:alignment-reporter-plugin:1.0-SNAPSHOT:report -Dscope=runtime -DalignmentPattern=myorg
 ```

-For multi-module projects, the ``aggregate-report`` produces a single report.
+For multi-module projects, the ``aggregate-report`` produces a single report summarising the whole project.

 ```bash
 mvn alignment-reporter:alignment-reporter-plugin:1.0-SNAPSHOT:aggregate-report -Dscope=runtime -DalignmentPattern=myorg